Alternative Fuel Vehicle

 If a vehicle is converted to operate solely on alternative fuel, the Arizona Department of Environmental Quality must inspect the vehicle and issue an Alternative Fuel Certificate.

-If you have a current alternative fuel vehicle specialty plate, you currently can use the HOV freeway lanes at any time regardless of the number of passengers.
+If you have a current AFV special plate, you can use the HOV freeway lanes at any time, regardless of the number of passengers.
 HOV lane privileges are authorized by Federal Code 23 U.S.C.
-166.
+166. See the HOV tab for additional details on the anticipated expiration of AFV authorization.

 FAQ